 3. A 401(k) is one of the easiest and best ways to save for retirement.

-Contributing money to a 401(k) gives you an immediate tax deduction, tax-deferred growth on your savings, and — in many cases — a matching contribution from your company.
-Keep in mind that early withdrawals before age 59½ are subject to ordinary income taxes and a 10% tax penalty.
+Contributing money to a 401(k) gives you an immediate tax deduction, tax-deferred growth on your savings, and -- usually -- a matching contribution from your company.

 4. An IRA also can give your savings a tax-advantaged boost.